mattalcock/blog/2013/1/5/decorates-and-annotations.rst

             return 0
        ...

 I hope this has helped understand the basics of decorators and annotations.
+All of the decorator code listed above can be found in the hacks repo on my github account `here <https://github.com/mattalcock/hacks/tree/master/decorators>`_